jj-stigell/spaced-repetition-app/client/README.md

 You can also run the application with Docker.

-To build the Docker image run command in the project root:
+To build the Docker image run command in the project root (might take a while, be patient):
 ```
 $ docker build . -t srs-app-client
 ```